-It’s all angles with a square face, and they can typically pull off a variety of styles.
-However, experts say to ensure that the chin hair is rounded or triangular.
+It’s all angles with a square face, and they can typically pull off various styles.
+However, experts say to ensure the chin hair is rounded or triangular.
 You can make your chin look longer with a goatee-style beard and soul patch.

 In this case, the forehead is stronger than the chin.
 You don’t want to lose your chin in a beard, but you can add “designed stubble” fade into fuller beards that strengthen your bone structure.
 You can have a mustache and chin hair that gradually fades into stubble on the sides.

 These faces are widest in the middle or at the cheekbones.
 You have a narrow forehead and jawline that are nearly symmetrical.
 The goal should always be to keep some hair on the chin to offset your cheekbones.

 Several beard shapes work for this face, but if you want to create chiseled cheekbones and square jawlines, you should opt for short on the sides and cut underneath.